Saturday, June 7, 2014

 Meet the “horts,” who will cover topics including water-wise gardening, butterfly gardening, ecofriendly lawn care, and many more, from 11 a.m. to 4 p.m.

 Learn at the Fruit & Vegetable Garden

-Meet three experts who walk the talk on composting, organic vegetable gardening, and raising bees, from 11 to 4.
-Take home a ‘Speckled Roman’ heirloom tomato seedling, too!
+Meet three experts who walk the talk on composting, organic vegetable gardening, and raising bees, from 11 a.m. to 4 p.m.
+Take home a speckled Roman heirloom tomato seedling, too!

 Learn from the Chefs

 Chefs cook with locally grown produce at the Garden Chef Series, at 1:30 and 2:30 p.m. at the Fruit & Vegetable Garden outdoor kitchen.

 Learn at Play

 Family drop-in activities are ongoing, from 11 a.m. to 4 p.m., at the Grunsfeld Children’s Growing Garden and the Kleinman Family Cove.

 Don’t miss this opportunity to recycle all those plastic pots and flats from your garden, 9 a.m. to 4 p.m., in parking lot 4.

 Our own Green Youth Farm sells fresh, organically grown produce harvested from our Fruit & Vegetable Garden and the farm's urban garden sites.